 - Korean Language.
-Make sure your counter party fully understands the contract.
-Korean courts may invalidate a contract if, among other things, the counter party is considered a less than savvy party that did not fully understand the contract.
-Thus, in most cases we suggest that a contract is drafted in English and Korean.
+Make sure your counterparty fully understands the contract.
+Korean courts may invalidate a contract if, among other things, the counterparty is considered a less than savvy party that did not fully understand the contract.
+Thus, in most cases, we suggest that a contract be drafted in English and Korean.
 Normally, we advise that the English language governs the contract.

 - Don’t Steal the Work of Others.
 All lawyers have utilized templates for, at least, some clauses.
 However, great lawyers know the purpose of these “template” clauses and understand the need to revise many template clauses to fit the specific need.
 If you do not have significant experience drafting contracts in Korea, do not try to just tweak a contract to save a little money.
 Trust me, litigation shall cost you much more than a professional drafting a contract for you.

 You may schedule a no-charge Initial Consultation with a lawyer at: Schedule a Call.

 - Consideration and the Statute of Frauds Under Korean Contract Law